Adelaide Entertainment Centre

-The project included demolition of the existing Rubicon Function Room and courtyard, demolition of the circular colonnade to the plaza, and significant alterations to the Alchemy courtyard and main arena entry canopy, to make way for the new dome and performance venue named the Theatre.
+Redevelopment of AEC involved demolition of the existing Rubicon Function Room and courtyard, the circular colonnade to the plaza, and significant alterations to the Alchemy courtyard and main arena entry canopy, to make way for the new dome and the Theatre performance space.